-Explore the Mass General/North Shore Breast Health Center
+Explore the Breast Health Center

-The Mass General/North Shore Breast Health Center is a collaborative program between Massachusetts General Hospital and Salem Hospital that provides the highest caliber of care in a supportive and patient-focused atmosphere.
+The Breast Health Center is a collaborative program between Massachusetts General Hospital and Salem Hospital that provides the highest caliber of care in a supportive and patient-focused atmosphere.
 Our multidisciplinary team includes expert surgeons, radiologists and imaging technologists, medical and radiation oncologists, nurses and social workers, all specialized in breast health.

 Convenient, Comprehensive Care